-ARAIG started a kickstarter campaign which can replicate the sensation when playing games in your upper body so that you can enjoy your gameplay beyond sight and sound- and the vibration from your game controller, therefore letting you to interact the game more than you typically experience during a gameplay.
-The multi-sensory feedback suit, especially designed to work with multiple platforms, looks like a very good concept, just like Oculus VR headset.
+ARAIG started a Kickstarter campaign which can replicate the sensation when playing games in your upper body using an exosuit.
+This way, you can enjoy your gameplay beyond sight and sound- and the vibration from your game controller, therefore letting you interact the game more than you typically experience during a gameplay.
+The multi-sensory feedback suit, specially designed to work with multiple platforms, looks like a very good concept, just like Oculus VR headset.

 The suit is divided into 3 parts: Decoder, Exoskeleton and sim skin.
 The decoder is responsible to transmit specific sensation for the suit to emulate on the gamer’s body.
 Exoskeleton uses series of vibration pads around the suit: on the front and on the back.
 There are 16 points each on the back and front, followed by 8 each on the sides.
 The stims provide sensation in 4 specific points in the front which will emulate the sensation by contracting muscles.

 There are speakers and power supply with 2-4 cell batteries to keep the suit mobile.